-ON THIS PAGE: You will learn about the different ways doctors use to treat children with this type of cancer.
-To see other pages, use the menu.
+ON THIS PAGE: You will learn about the different types of treatments doctors use for children with rhabdomyosarcoma.
+Use the menu to see other pages.

 To take advantage of the latest treatments, children with cancer should be treated at a specialized cancer center.
 Doctors at these centers have extensive experience in treating children with cancer and have access to the latest research.
 A doctor who specializes in treating children with cancer is called a pediatric oncologist.
 If a pediatric cancer center is not nearby, general cancer centers sometimes have pediatric specialists who are able to be part of your child’s care.

-In many cases, a team of doctors works with a child and the family to provide care; this is called a multidisciplinary team.
+In many cases, a team of doctors works with a child and the family to provide care.
+This is called a multidisciplinary team.
 Pediatric cancer centers also often have extra support services for children and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

-Descriptions of the most common treatment options for rhabdomyosarcoma are listed below.
 Children and adolescents with rhabdomyosarcoma require multidisciplinary therapy planning, which means using combinations of chemotherapy, surgery, and/or radiation therapy.
 Treatment options and recommendations depend on several factors, including the subtype, stage, and group of rhabdomyosarcoma, possible side effects, and the patient’s preferences and overall health.

-Chemotherapy and Risk Groups
+Chemotherapy and risk groups

 Chemotherapy for rhabdomyosarcoma is given by injection into a vein.
 The drugs that are used most often in North America for rhabdomyosarcoma are vincristine (Oncovin, Vincasar), dactinomycin (Cosmegen, Lyovac Cosmegen), and cyclophosphamide (Cytoxan, Clafen, Neosar).
-This combination of drug is often called VAC.
+This combination of drugs is often called VAC.

 Different studies are underway to determine the best medications and doses, and often these studies are classified based on the likelihood (or the risk) that the disease will recur (come back).